ekaitzht/skeleton/README.md

 ### How to run the project

-1. Create a .env file.
-Remember that you need set up your Google Geocoding api key and you email password.
+1. Create a .env file to load the environment variables.
+Remember that you need set up your Google Geocoding API_KEY and you email PASSWORD.
 You will need to enable Insecure applications to your email account https://support.google.com/accounts/answer/6010255

 ```
 API_KEY=api_key